 Typically, you should plan for your fixed expenses (like your rent/mortgage, your utility bill, etc) to come out of your checking account.
 Other budget items that tend to be more variable are set up with the cash envelope system (like groceries, eating out, gas, etc).

 When you get paid, you withdraw the cash for those envelopes from your bank, and then fund the envelopes with their corresponding budget amount.

 Then, you carry those envelopes with you everywhere you go.
 When the money runs out, you have to STOP spending.

 Cash Envelope System Wallet Ideas

 You can use plain white paper envelopes, fold up some printable envelopes, pull out some plastic sandwich baggies, or if you have a little wiggle room in your budget (or a birthday coming up?!) you can opt for a beautiful, functional cash envelope system wallet.
+We reviewed several cash envelope system wallet ideas here.
 Having one makes this whole process a bit more fun!